Empire

-There have been "ancient and modern, centralized and decentralized, ultra-brutal and relatively benign" Empires.
-An important distinction has been between land empires made up solely of contiguous territories, such as the Austro-Hungarian Empire or the Russian Empire; and those created by sea-power, which include territories that are far remote from the 'home' country of the empire, such as the Carthaginian Empire and British Empire.
-Aside from the more formal usage, the word empire can also refer colloquially to a large-scale business enterprise (e.g. a transnational corporation), a political organization controlled by a single individual (a political boss), or a group (political bosses).
-The concept of empire is associated with other such concepts as imperialism, colonialism, and globalization, with imperialism referring to the creation and maintenance of unequal relationships between nations and not necessarily the policy of a state headed by an emperor or empress.
-Empire is often used as a term to describe displeasure to overpowering situations.
+There have been "ancient and modern, centralized and decentralized, ultra-brutal and relatively benign" empires.
+An important distinction has been between land empires made up solely of contiguous territories, such as the Achaemenid Empire, Roman Empire, the Mongol Empire, or the Russian Empire; and those - based on sea-power - which include territories that are remote from the 'home' country of the empire, such as the Dutch colonial empire, the Empire of Japan, the Chola Empire or the British Empire.

+Aside from the more formal usage, the concept of empire in popular thought is associated with such concepts as imperialism, colonialism, and globalization, with "imperialism" referring to the creation and maintenance of unequal relationships between nations and not necessarily the policy of a state headed by an emperor or empress.
+The word "empire" can also refer colloquially to a large-scale business enterprise (e.g. a transnational corporation), to a political organization controlled by a single individual (a political boss) or by a group (political bosses).
+"Empire" is often used as a term to describe overpowering situations causing displeasure.

 Definition

 An empire is an aggregate of many separate states or territories under a supreme ruler or oligarchy.
 This is in contrast to a federation, which is an extensive state voluntarily composed of autonomous states and peoples.
 An empire is a large polity which rules over territories outside of its original borders.

 Definitions of what physically and politically constitutes an empire vary.
 It might be a state affecting imperial policies or a particular political structure.
 Empires are typically formed from diverse ethnic, national, cultural, and religious components.
 'Empire' and 'colonialism' are used to refer to relationships between a powerful state or society versus a less powerful one; Michael W. Doyle has defined empire as "effective control, whether formal or informal, of a subordinated society by an imperial society".
+Imperialism for Doyle is simply the process of establishing and maintaining an empire.
+Similarly, for Rein Taagepera imperialism is a policy of conquest and domination of foreign lands and populations.

+This is not to be confused with the Imperialism in the Marxist-Leninst sense of the late modern phenomenon following the European colonialism and representing the last stage of capitalism.
+Initially, the term was New Imperialism, where the qualifier "new" differentiated the contemporary imperialism from earlier imperialism, such as the formation of ancient empires and the first wave of European colonization.
+Eventually, Lenin cancelled all earlier forms and began the history of Imperialism in the 1760s.
+The Leninist definition of imperialism removed the essence of empire from politics to economics and explicitly denied that modern capitalist imperialism had anything in common with the empires of the past.